farlee2121/DevEssentialsBlog/_posts/2021-10-24-DI-Strategy-by-Layer.md

 # Theory: Dependency Injection Scheme is Determined by Responsibility Layer

 Scott Wlaschin posted an [incredible series](https://fsharpforfunandprofit.com/posts/dependencies/) on dependency injection.
-It clarified the different techniques and cases where each is useful.
-I noticed an interesting relationship between the techniques situations and the layers I use to categorize services.
+It clarifies the different techniques and cases where each is useful.
+I noticed an interesting relationship between the techniques and the layers I use to categorize services.

 # Techniques